International Tax Return Information

-You will be asked to enter your “Academic Institution” information; please enter the following information:
+You will be asked to enter your “Academic Institution” information.
+This is not the person listed on your I-20, DS-2019 form.
+Please enter the following information:

-Please do not contact Ms. Collins, International Students and Scholars, or the Purdue Tax department with Glacier Tax Prep questions.
-As mentioned below, all Glacier Tax Prep technical support (software issues only) is provided through email by mailing firstname.lastname@example.org.
+Please do not contact Ms. Collins, International Students and Scholars, or the Purdue Tax Department with Glacier Tax Prep technical support or software errors questions.
+All Glacier Tax Prep technical support (software issues only) is provided through email by emailing email@example.com.

 - If you are an F1 or J1 Visa holder, and a nonresident alien according to your completed Purdue Glacier account (at the end of the calendar year), your pay may not be subject to the required Payroll (6.2% Social Security and 1.45% Medicare) FICA taxes.

 - As an F1 or J1 student employee, with the minimum amount of credit hours in a semester (4 graduate or 6 undergraduate credit hours in a semester), there are no Social Security and Medicare taxes withheld OR if you are a nonresident alien according to your completed Purdue Glacier account.

 - J1 Scholars can only have wages FICA exempt for two calendar years.
 This is indicated in your Purdue Glacier account at online-tax.net.